tinwech/datavis/README.md

-# Homework 6: ThemeRiver
+# Homework 8: Sankey Diagram

 ## User guide

-- Hover on a specific section of the streams to show tooltip
+- The nodes can be dragged vertically
-- Drag the legends to reorder the steams
+- Drag the attribute labels horizontally to reorder the nodes